 “Brodie’s the name,” he said to Sheriff Crawford.
 “There’s a matter I must speak to ye about.”
 His brown eyes shifted to Kyle before returning to the sheriff.
 “In private.”

 “I’m leaving for Kilmarnock within the hour,” Sheriff Crawford said.
 “I don’t know when I’ll be back, so while I’m away, Master Shaw will stand in my place as deputy sheriff.
 Ye must address yer complaint to him.”

 Brodie twisted his felt cap with his large chapped hands.
 “But he be a Southron,” he said, his disapproval evident in the downward turn of his mouth.

 “He’s no more English than ye are,” Sheriff Crawford said.
 “Now, take yer ease there on the bench, and state yer business.”

 Brodie took a seat as bidden, his back ramrod stiff.
-“It’s my Megan,” he said, looking from the sheriff to Kyle and back again.
+“It’s my Abigail,” he said, looking from the sheriff to Kyle and back again.
 “She were defiled and murdered, and it were a Southron what done it.”